 Pulling from his own printed 4 x 6” photography, Vasquez has reimagined and reassembled his imagery to create collages that depict this invented context and reality.
 For “We’ll Weather the Storm Well,” Vasquez has chosen to exhibit some of these collages, and also utilize others for reference images for the paintings, – ultimately becoming dramatic compositions that are energized through a language of mark making that transcends representational likeness and describes the attitude and energy of the subjects and setting.

-Michael Vasquez was born in St. Petersburg, Florida.
+was born in St. Petersburg, Florida.
 He is an only child and was raised by his single mother.
 He graduated from New World School of the Arts with a BFA in 2005 and currently lives and works in Miami.
-Vasquez’s work has been exhibited in numerous institutions, recently including the Americas Society, New York City; The Smithsonian National Portrait Gallery, Washington D.C.; and in Florida at the MDC Museum of Art + Design; Frost Art Museum; MOCA North Miami; and The Orlando Museum of Art.
+Vasquez’s work has been exhibited in numerous institutions, recently including the Americas Society, New York City; The Smithsonian National Portrait Gallery, Washington D.C.; and in Florida at the MDC Museum of Art + Design; Frost Art Museum; MOCA North Miami; and The Orlando Museum of Art. click to visit the artist’s website

 Under The Bridge Art Space